Motor sensory control | Balance

 Most sports require some degree of speed ability.
 Speed ability helps all games players to move into position or get away from opponents quickly.
 FitQuest measures speed ability using the STEP test.

 This test requires the user to run on the spot as fast as possible for 30 seconds.
 This enables us to measure how many steps have been made as well as the time between each step, enabling a measure of the user’s fatigue level over the duration of the test to be taken assessing lower body endurance as well as speed ability.

 One of the most popular methods of measuring cardiovascular fitness is by measuring how quickly the human heart recovers after performing hard physical exercise.

 The fitter our cardiovascular system is, the quicker our heart recovers from the exertion.
 The most common test is the one minute Heart Rate Recovery test (HRR).
-FitQuest performs this test immediately after the STEP test as the user's heart rate should be at its maximum.
+FitQuest performs this test using integrated electrodes in the multifunctional handles to measure a user’s heart rate immediately after the STEP test when the heart rate should be at its maximum.